kgateway-dev/kgateway.io/content/docs/reference/contribution.md

 ## Documentation

-The {{< reuse "docs/snippets/product-name.md" >}} (Kubernetes Gateway API) documentation is built from a private GitHub repository.
+The {{< reuse "docs/snippets/product-name.md" >}} ({{< reuse "docs/snippets/k8s-gateway-api-name.md" >}}) documentation is built from a private GitHub repository.
 Currently, only Solo.io team members can contribute to this repository.

 To request changes to the documentation or report an issue, follow the steps in [Filing issues](#filing-issues).